Analysis | The Trumps don’t seem to understand that their supporters are dying from the coronavirus

 “The reality is this,” he said.
 “I put it up on my Instagram a couple days ago, because I went through the CDC data, because I kept hearing about new cases, but I was like why aren’t they talking about deaths?
 Oh, oh: because the number is almost nothing.”

 As The Washington Post’s Aaron Blake reported, Trump Jr.'s claim that deaths were down to “almost nothing” was a function of his making a mistake that’s been made repeatedly over the course of the pandemic.
-The Center for Disease Control and Prevention tracks coronavirus deaths by confirming death certificates.
+The Centers for Disease Control and Prevention tracks coronavirus deaths by confirming death certificates.
 Those certificates can come days or weeks after the actual deaths — deaths with are reported by counties and states in near real time.
 So the CDC numbers necessarily and demonstrably show fewer recent deaths but, over time, equivalent long-term totals.

 It’s like arguing that there are very few coronavirus infections after scaling back testing for the virus.
 Which, of course, is what President Trump would like to do.